brianmed/HostIt/README.md

 ## Proof of Concept - Not Fit for Anyting

 Reverse Proxy that supports running executables with dynamic port assignment.
+In addition, SSL with SNI is supported via Kestrel.

 Supplied executables are started via ProcessStartInfo and Killed during shutdown.